Dearborn, Michigan Birth Injury Attorneys

 Dearborn, Michigan Birth Injury Attorneys Helping Children for Almost 3 Decades

 If you have given birth at Oakwood Annapolis Hospital in Dearborn, MI or another hospital in the Dearborn area and you or your child were injured during the labor and delivery process, Reiter & Walsh ABC Law Centers can help.
-Unlike other law firms, we focus solely on birth injury cases and have for over 28 years.
+Unlike other law firms, we focus solely on birth injury cases and have since 1997.
 Our Dearborn, Michigan birth injury attorneys possess a depth of knowledge about birth injuries that few other attorneys in the state have.

 Over the years our Dearborn, Michigan birth injury attorneys have accumulated an impressive panel of nationally recognized obstetricians, neonatologists, neurologists, lifecare specialists, therapists and other experts that will work tirelessly on your case to determine where negligence occurred, who was responsible, and how to best serve the medical and financial needs of your child.
 Our firm is consistently recognized by legal publications for having the top verdicts and settlements in the state of Michigan.

-Birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
-Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
+ABC Law Centers, has been focusing solely on birth injury cases since its founding in 1997.
+Most of the firm’s cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
+U.S. News and World Report has recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
 The lawyers at ABC Law Centers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).

 Video: Dearborn, Michigan Birth Injury Attorneys Discuss Birth Asphyxia & Hypoxic Ischemic Encephalopathy (HIE)